mwt/guide-inequalities/python/README.md

 # Python Code for "A User's Guide for Inference in Models Defined by Moment Inequalities"

+This folder contains PYTHON to replicate the results in the paper "A User's Guide for Inference in Models Defined by Moment Inequalities" by Canay, Illanes, and Velez available [here](https://faculty.wcas.northwestern.edu/iac879/wp/inequalities-guide.pdf).
+The code is organized with five table files and a folder with auxiliary functions.

+## Table Files

+The table files are:

+- `table_1a.m`: Replicates Table 1, Panel A in Section 8.1.
+- `table_1b.m`: Replicates Table 1, Panel B in Section 8.1.
+- `table_2.m`: Replicates Table 2 in Section 8.2.1.
+- `table_3.m`: Replicates Table 3 in Section 8.2.2.
+- `table_4.m`: Replicates Table 4 in Section 8.2.3.

 ## Library Modules

+The modules are contained in the folder `ineq_functions` and have the following dependency structure:

 * [ineq\_functions.g\_restriction](#ineq_functions.g_restriction)
   * [g\_restriction](#ineq_functions.g_restriction)